Richard Nixon meets with Mao Zedong in Beijing, Feb. 21, 1972.

 Fallows, a journalist and instrument-rated pilot, chronicles China’s soaring aviation ambitions in the book, and shares a story told to him by a man who served in the People’s Liberation Army Air Force before immigrating to the United States in the 1980s.

-“Nixon goes to China” serves now as both a description of the actual trip President Richard Nixon made in 1972 and a useful metaphor for describing how only someone with an unassailable reputation like the hard-line anti-Communist Nixon could make peaceful overtures to such a traditional enemy like China was in those days.
+“Nixon goes to China” serves now as both a description of the actual trip President Richard Nixon made in 1972 and a useful metaphor for describing how only someone with the unassailable reputation of a hard-line, anti-Communist like Nixon could bridge a chasm and make peaceful overtures to such a traditional enemy like Red China.

 Before Nixon’s trip, however, Henry Kissinger made a secret trip to Beijing to thaw out the cold war relationship between the two countries and set the stage for Nixon’s arrival.
 Kissinger, then Nixon’s national security advisor, would go undercover as just another passenger aboard a Boeing 707 operated by Pakistan International Airlines, which had operated scheduled service to China since the 1960s.